MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 To protect VMs on SOFS clusters, add the following machine accounts to the backup operator groups and share permissions:

-  - If protecting a highly available (HA) VM, provide the machine account name of the host cluster and cluster nodes, and DPM server.
+  - If protecting a highly available (HA) VM, provide the machine account name of the host cluster and cluster nodes and the DPM server.
   - If protecting a non-HA VM, provide the machine name of the Hyper-V host and the DPM server.

 To add the machine accounts to the backup operator groups, run the following steps for each node in the SOFS cluster:

-1. Open the command prompt, and type, **lusrmgr.msc** to open Local Users and Groups.
+1. Open the command prompt, and type **lusrmgr.msc** to open Local Users and Groups.
 2. In the Local Users and Groups dialog, click **Groups**.
 3. In the list of groups, right-click **Backup Operators** and select **Properties**.